Focus For Success

 You know what?
 This stuff doesn’t just happen to you and the world doesn’t conspire to keep you from holding your focus.
 It all about the choices YOU make.
 In order to create the habits you need and the results you want, you must make more empowering choices, take a couple of risks and, perhaps, be a bit uncomfortable.

-Let’s look at a few ideas that can help you maintain more effective focus.
+Let’s look at a few ideas that can help you maintain more effective focus for success.

 You may really believe that everything negative that comes your way is the big fire that is going to destroy you.
 That’s not only faulty thinking; it’s probably a self-limiting, unacknowledged habit.
 Change your thinking and take the time to prioritize.
 Think of this exercise as a 30-day experiment.
 Imagine your tasks must be put into one of three containers.
 The first container reads, “Tasks I choose not to do now.”
 The second: “Tasks I will delegate.”
 The third: “Task I will do now.”
 If you take the time to do this exercise, you will boost your ability to hold focus by doing only what absolutely, positively must be done – now.
 In the words of the 18th century U.S. statesman, writer and scientist, Benjamin Franklin, “Never confuse motion with action.”